Haythamasalama/graphics/README.md

 ![image](https://user-images.githubusercontent.com/37311945/163045542-72ad07d3-c121-4f89-95cd-bd4d80301231.png)

-* If you need to draw a specific function or show the output put the function on `paint` functon to show the output. by default, all functions exist on `paint`
+* If you need to draw a specific function or show the output put the function on `paint` functon to show the output. by default, all functions exist on `paint` but it's committed

  example this is paint method on `Oval` Class  you need to show the output the `example11()` :